 Right from the time we were toddlers, negotiating bed time with our parents was a daily event.
 And as we’ve grown older, what was once a regimented affair started developing cracks.
 By the time we knew it, sleeping late on account of college assignments, work projects or even catching up on the latest episode of one’s favourite TV serial had become a way of life.
+Insomnia, lack of sleep and other sleep disorders have become a very common thing among youngsters.
 We all agree, in theory, about the importance of 7-9 hours of sleep every night.
 Unfortunately, most of us don’t quite follow it.
 Many of us even cheat on these hours by spending an extra hour idly browsing the internet on our smart phones or tablets while in bed.

 While eating healthy and getting enough exercise have become integral parts of our lives, adequate sleep seems to have been given step-sisterly treatment.
-The average human is expected to spend at least a third of their day on uninterrupted sleep.
+The average human is expected to spend at least a third of their day on uninterrupted sleep, as lack of sleep may result to improper functioning of the body.
 We may not acknowledge it, but the human body requires the powering down to take care of numerous functions such as memory consolidation, recharging of cardiovascular system, muscle repair, the release of hormones to regulate growth, appetite, boost immunity and a lot more.
 While sleep is popularly viewed as being inactive, it is a very active process.
 Research has shown that besides an increase in the activity of the endocrine system during sleep, the brain is as active as at any time when awake.
 Many of us wake up tired, are irritable and can’t focus on work throughout the day, resulting in copious amounts of coffee and the craving for junk food to give energy.
 These in turn result in acidity, dehydration, obesity and more.
 It’s a vicious cycle that takes quite some work to get out of.

 At the same time, too much of a good thing isn’t good.
 Excessive sleep has its own pitfalls.
 Oversleeping has been linked to medical problems such as heart disease and diabetes.
 The number of hours of sleep one needs to put in each night varies based on one’s age, nature of work, lifestyle, etc. For example, some people tend to sleep more during periods of stress while others have difficulty sleeping.
 Keeping all of the various factors in mind, any expert would recommend anything between seven to nine hours of sleep each night.